-Officer Larry Steven Carter, Jr. received the Purple Heart Award for his bravery in the line of duty and Officer of the Year at the October 27th City Commission Meeting.
+Officer Larry Steven Carter, Jr. received the Purple Heart Award for his bravery in the line of duty at the October 27th City Commission Meeting.

 On July 10, 2014 Officer Carter attempted a traffic stop which erupted in gunfire.
 A passenger in the vehicle aimed a .40 caliber handgun at Officer Carter.
 Officer Carter drew his own weapon and took cover.
 The suspect began to run and shoot at Officer Carter who was pursuing the suspect on foot.
 Officer Carter was shot in his left leg and still continued the chase.
 After a great distance, Officer Carter lost sight of the suspect.
 Since this incident, Officer Carter has made full recovery and has eagerly returned to work.